keen/dashboards/README.md

 ## How to use these dashboards (non-developers)

-Simply want to use one of these layouts?
-Here are a simple set of instructionals for downloading and getting started with making your own Keen dashboard!
+Want to use one of these awesome layouts?
+Here is a simple set of instructions for downloading and getting started with making your own Keen dashboard!

 1. Download the source.
 In the sidebar, is a Download Zip link.
 Click it to grab a copy of the repository.